evolution/wordpress/docs/TUTORIAL-NEW.md

 You'll notice that your remote environment produces a [403 Forbidden](https://en.wikipedia.org/wiki/HTTP_403) error, because access to the Wordpress install page is disabled for security concerns.

-Sync up your local database and uploaded files to the remote environment, and restart it (to clear the varnish cache):
+Sync your local database and uploaded files up to the remote environment, and restart it (to clear the varnish cache):

 	bundle exec cap staging evolve:up
 	bundle exec cap staging evolve:restart

-You'll be prompted that this is a destructive operation and will overwrite any existing db and files:
+You'll be prompted that this is a destructive operation and will overwrite any existing db and files on the remote server:

 	WARNING: You are about to destroy & override the "staging" database!
 	WARNING: You are about to overwrite "staging" files!